 Australia has become synonymous with New World wine and is now arguably one of the best-known and most popular wine producing countries on the planet.
 One would think that this is due to the hot climate that most of the continent enjoys, but much of Australia’s best wines come from its coolest areas.
 Within the continent, there are many sub-climates, many of which are ideal for growing grapes.
-This combined with the expertise and knowledge built up in the winemaking industry has meant that, in 2002, Australia became the fourth largest exporter of wine in the world.
+This combined with the expertise and knowledge built up in the wine-making industry has meant that, in 2002, Australia became the fourth largest exporter of wine in the world.
 Today, more and more Australian wine is ending up on the UK’s dinner tables.

-Australia is a huge country, so at first glance it might seem odd that all of the wine growing areas are focussed on the south coast.
+Australia is a huge country, so at first glance it might seem odd that all of the wine growing areas are focused on the south coast.
 However, it’s in this geographical band that conditions are ideal for growing grapes.

 Essentially, there are four main region groupings in Australia.
 These are South Australia, Victoria, New South Wales and Western Australia.
 Each has their own sub-regions with distinctive terroir and characteristics that set them apart from their counterparts.